 Here, we develop a comprehensive numerical framework for investigating the attributes of k-core percolation within spatially embedded two dimensional networks.
-We provide evidence, based on extensive simulations, that the distribution of link lengths in a spatial system undergoing k-core pruning will determine the nature of the phase transition and elucidate the mechanisms driving the transitions in k-core systems showing {\it four} different types of phase transitions.
-Importantly, we show that there exists a new regime in the phase diagram, an extreme risk phase, i.e., a metastable phase, where a {\it microscopic} intervention above a certain size anywhere in the system yields a {\it macroscopic} phase transition represented by the collapse of the network.
+We provide evidence, based on extensive simulations, that the distribution of link lengths in a spatial system undergoing k-core pruning will determine the nature of the phase transition and we elucidate the mechanisms driving the transitions in k-core systems showing four different types of phase transitions.
+Importantly, we show that there exists a new regime in the phase diagram, an extreme risky phase, i.e., a metastable phase, where a microscopic intervention above a certain size anywhere in the system yields a macroscopic phase transition represented by the collapse of the network.
+This microscopic intervention corresponds to removing just a few nearby nodes, where the damage size is independent of the system size.
+Due to a nucleation spread process, the result of this minimum removal is the destruction of the entire system, i.e. a collapse at the macroscopic level.
 This finding demonstrates a fundamental vulnerability in these systems, a result which cannot be observed in traditional percolation studies.
 Therefore, spatially embedded networks may collapse significantly more easily than previously thought, and special attention must be paid to increase their robustness and avoid catastrophic damage.